kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

     - Map shape abuser: `Native Farm Animals` > `Native Seabirds` > `Native Lizards`
     - Reasons to upgrade Sponsor: `Explorer` > `Talented Communication` > `Science Lab`
 - TODO If you played Side Entrance, embrace large animals
-- Around 12-16 total sizes from Sponsor enclosures will fill map; more and you run out of space easily
+- Combo: **Science Exodia**
+	- `Science Museum` can be a win-con on its own
+- `Science Lab` allows you to deprioritize Cards action, potentially saving tempo
+- Water/rock combos:
+	- `Aquarium` + `Hydrologist`
+	- `Cable Card` + `Geologist`
+- *Opportunity Cost* of $N/$2N whenever you play a sponsor instead of doing Sponsor N BR N
+- Playing one great sponsor is more action-efficient than playing two average sponsors
 - When you have an income lead, consider BREAKing to widen the money gap, instead of delaying if oppo is able to spam Build to catch up on income
     - In that situation, oppo $$$1 is worth more than your $$$1
+- If you want to play many sponsors, delaying BREAK to buy more time is favorable
+	- Even better if you have upgraded Sponsors
+- Late game sponsors have massive tempo consequences
 - [JDansp] With `Spokesperson`, you can take 2-rep Univ for REP_5 upgrade on Round 1, then take 2-Science Univ for REP_8 worker on Round 2
     - [Julie_1104] With `Spokesperson`, if you REP_5 upgrade Animals on Round 1 and are able to play "Animals 5U" twice, then you can also take 5-hand Univ for REP_8 worker on Round 2
 - [JDansp] With `Zoo School`, on every map except Silver Lake, you can cover rep and take 2-rep Univ to do REP_5 upgrade Build before your first Build action => can be great!
 - [JDansp] With `Release of Patents`, you can take 2-Science Univ then play it to gain CP_2 reward
 - [JDansp] With `Waza Special Assignment`, small is usually better than large, because it's easier to play 2N small animals than N large animals
+- [JDansp] `Waza Small` can facilitate a big point jump to END
 - [JDansp] Birds and Predators can easily draw into another Bird/Predator => `Ornithologist` and `Expert Pred` are better than its equivalents
+- [sorryimlikethis] `Diversity Researcher` synergizes greatly with `Native Farm Animals`

 #### When to Cause Break
 Three primary factors:
 - Money & income
 - Association workers left & action position
-- Number of cards in hand; pay attention to 5-hand-size Univ
+- Number and quality of sponsor cards
+- Discard considerations; pay attention to 5-hand-size Univ

 - Triggering BREAK is fantastic early-mid game as you steal an X from oppo.
 Late game, not so good. e.g.) [dwarvintime] Early game, Break at 5, both players want to do Cards 5.
 If you do it second, you gain the X token